SixSq/old.sixsq.github.com/_posts/2012-01-01-product-slipstream.md

 that do the trick nicely.**

 A3: Great.
-But chances are that you're the only one using these scripts, or other find it difficult to use them.
+But chances are that you're the only one using these scripts, or others find it difficult to use them.
 Further, as your software, its configuration and dependencies change and evolve over time, you have to adapt and change these scripts, in a controlled manner and version control them.
 Furthermore, you might end-up with mixed logic between the steps required to